 - Work with your neighbours.
 Let them know your intentions.
 For example, greenhouse growers need to be notified to close vents during morning spray times to avoid any possibility of drift.

-- Where possible, choose herbicides with a low risk of volatility.
-Avoid products like 2,4-D or dicamba near susceptible crops (grapes, tomatoes, peppers, sweet potato, tobacco, non-2,4-D or dicamba tolerant soybeans, etc.) or greenhouses.
+- Understand the potential damage off-target herbicides can cause and make this part of your planning when selecting a herbicide.
+Where possible, choose herbicides with a low risk of volatility.
+Avoid products like dicamba near susceptible crops (grapes, tomatoes, peppers, sweet potato, tobacco, IP soybeans, etc.) or greenhouses.
+While not necessarily volatile, other synthetic auxins such as 2,4-D are extremely damaging to horticultural crops at very, very low doses.

 Running an Airblast Sprayer?